However, it also says that governments should:

 There are lots of options to consider when you leave school, if you’re not sure take a look at the Scottish Government website that lists some potential options for school leavers to think about.
 When you’re considering your options, you might want to talk them through with other people, take a look at our information about who could speak to.

-For those not sure what to study, have a look at our STEM page.
 STEM stands for Science, Technology, Engineering and Maths, and studying those subjects at college and university can be a great option.
-Girls are often underrepresented in STEM subjects, take a look at the STEM page for lots of great information about why it's important girls study STEM subjects and find out more about potential careers after studying these subjects.
+Girls are often underrepresented in STEM subjects, so it’s important girls study STEM subjects and find out more about potential careers after studying these subjects.

 Further education and funding

 Young people aged 16-19 who are in education can apply for an Education Maintenance Allowance (EMA) to help with costs.
-You can apply for an Education Maintenance Allowance on the MyGov website.
+You can apply for an Education Maintenance Allowance on the Scottish Government website.

 If you study after the age of 16, your family should also continue to receive child benefits for you, which can help to provide food and other essentials.

-For those interested in university, we have an A-Z of UCAS advice and guidance on applying for student funding.
-You can also check out our CashChat video to prepare for going to university or college and take a look at the Student Information Scotland website for more on funding and to see how much money you will need and are entitled to for university.
+For those interested in university, you can also check out our CashChat video to prepare for going to university or college and take a look at the Student Information Scotland website for more on funding and to see how much money you will need and are entitled to for university.

 Not sure what to do or if college or university is the right option for you?
 Some other options could be: